pauldedwards/jekyll-now/resume.md

 ## Executive Delivery Director / MonstarLab
 March 2021 / Present

-* Responsible for the successful delivery of global digital projects
+* Responsible for the successful delivery of client programmes in the UK

+* Managing a team of 7 Delivery Consultants in ML offices across Europe

 * Building an agile digital delivery consultancy capability across UK and Europe

-* Defining Delivery standards for EMEA and setting up a Regional Agile PMO
+* Defining Delivery standards for EMEA and setting up a Lean Agile Delivery Framework

-* Supporting the global business growth strategy through M&A due diligence
+* Supporting the global business growth strategy through M&A due diligence of potential businesses

 * Working with early stage start-ups, scale-ups and blue-chip businesses